3 - 5

 Decode Female Firefly Flash Responses

-In Science Friday’s interview with Dr. Mark Branham, the University of Florida entomologist shared a fun little trick for mimicking females:
+In Science Friday’s interview with Dr. Mark Branham, the University of Florida entomologist shared a fun little trick for identifying females:

 As you observe the flashes of male fireflies, also look for female flash responses.
 How long do they wait to respond, and how many flashes do they respond with?